 - Don’t overtly focus on routine.
 If he or she sleeps at 3pm and is wide awake at 11pm, so what?
 You’re on holiday.
 Make hay while the sun shines and grin and bear it when it doesn’t.

 - Understand it’s not going to all go smoothly.
 Because it’s not.
 There will be tantrums.
 You will have forgotten something.
 And someone will probably get ill.
 But it’s all part of the fun and always remember it could be worse.

 - Don’t sing Selena Gomez’s Hands to Myself when changing your baby in a public bathroom.
 Particularly the line: ‘Can’t keep my hands to myself.
 I mean I could, but why would I want to?’

 Well, what are you waiting for?
-Bite the bullet, book a break and get ready to ride the holiday roller coaster.
+Bite the bullet, book a break and get ready to ride the baby on holiday roller coaster.